tdubs42/potluck-planner-07/README.md

 ## API url: https://potluck-planner-07.herokuapp.com/

 ### API Documentation:
-#### Authentication:

-[POST] /api/auth/register - requires a username and password - creates a new user [POST] /api/auth/login - requires a username and password - used to log in user

 #### Users:
 [GET] /api/users - returns an array filled with user objects similar to the following: